 Information regarding press registrants is proprietary.
 ACAAI does not release the media registration list.

-All scientific programs are open to the press, as well as workshops, abstract concurrent sessions/poster presentations, and the exhibit hall.
-Ticket-holders have priority for seating.
-Media may attend complimentary social events listed in the program.
+All scientific programs are open to the press, as well as abstract concurrent sessions/poster presentations, and the exhibit hall.

 Public Relations Manager